-My theory unifies two environments that have so far been treated as separate in the literature.
-On the one hand, the model features a multi-sector roundabout production structure, with firms' pricing subject to sector-specific nominal rigidities, in spirit of Pasten et al. (2020) and Ghassibe (2021), but without specifying functional forms.
-On the other hand, input-output linkages are formed endogenously by firms that optimize their production costs, in a manner introduced by Acemoglu and Azar (2020) in a static, flexible-price environment.
-As a result, the equilibrium production network responds to changes in real and monetary conditions, both realized and anticipated, allowing for the degree of complementarity in price setting to vary across states of the world.
-The latter is my key novel mechanism.
+I build a dynamic general equilibrium model, which unifies two environments that have so far been treated as separate in the literature.
+On the one hand, the model features a multi-sector input-output production structure, with firms' pricing decisions subject to sector-specific nominal rigidities.
+On the other hand, input-output linkages are formed endogenously by firms that optimize their production costs.
+As a result, the equilibrium production network responds to real and nominal disturbances, both realized and anticipated.
+Such cyclicality in the production network makes the strength of pricing complementarities, and hence the degree of monetary non-neutrality, depend on the underlying state of the world.